 More recently, disembodied footsteps and strange sounds have been recorded by security cameras in a stairwell near the 14th floor.

 Some say the Lady in Red is the ghost of Jennie Pearl Cox.
 She was a Vancouver socialite who regularly attended the hotel’s ballroom dances in the early 1940s.
 Apparently, she took up eternal residence in the hotel after dying in a car accident in 1944.
 Whether she’s the spirit of Ms. Cox or not, the ghost is well known by the hotel’s staff.
-They even serve a cocktail named in her honour in the lobby lounge.

 For more creepy stories connected to the Hotel Vancouver, see the Ghosts of Vancouver: 39 Haunted Places book.